import re

 [docs]

-def named_parameters(self, prefix: str = "", recurse: bool = True):
+self, with_callbacks=True, prefix: str = "", recurse: bool = True

 """Override to globally exclude callback-related parameters.

-Excludes parameters that belong to `self._callbacks_modules` or `self._callbacks_metrics`.
+Excludes parameters that belong to ``self.callbacks_modules`` or ``self.callbacks_metrics``.

 This prevents accidental optimization of callback/metric internals, even if external code

-calls `self.parameters()` or `self.named_parameters()` directly.
+calls ``self.parameters()`` or ``self.named_parameters()`` directly.

 """